How Often Should You Reboot Your Router?

 Once you release the button, you should see LEDs on the device indicating that it’s performing a hard reset and booting up with the refreshed settings.

-If you’re having issues with the button, you can log in to the web interface and reset the router from there.
-The option is usually found under Advanced or Administration, depending on the model.
+If you’re having issues with the button and can access the web interface, reset the router from there.

 Are you experiencing speed issues with your current plan?